-The Doctor of Physical Therapy Program at the University of Wisconsin-Madison is accredited by the Commission on Accreditation in Physical Therapy Education.
-The university has had an accredited program in physical therapy since 1929, during which time the program has progressed from educating undergraduates to granting doctorates.
+The University of Wisconsin-Madison has had an accredited program in physical therapy since 1929, during which time the program has progressed from educating undergraduates to granting doctorates.

 In the fall of 1996, the last class of undergraduate students was admitted to the program.
 The first class of Master of Physical Therapy graduate students was admitted in June 1997.
 Since 2010, students have been awarded the Doctor of Physical Therapy degree upon successful completion of the three-year professional program.

 In April 2011, the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association granted accreditation status for a period of ten years to the program.
 The program will be reevaluated by the commission in June 2021.

 |Class||Graduation rate||National Physical Therapy Exam pass rate||First time pass rate||Six-month post-graduation employment rate|